xuhdev/vim-latex-live-preview/README.md

 ## Usage

 Simply execute `:LLPStartPreview` to launch the previewer.
 Then try to type in Vim and you should see the live update.
+The updating time could be set by Vim's ['updatetime'][] option.

 ## Screenshot